Generate New Leads and Sell Banking Products Using an SAP Conversational AI Chatbot

 Thanks to our Intelligent Assistant, banks can now sell their products in fully automated mode.
 In the example above, we showed how users can order a new bank card without talking to a human operator or visiting a branch.
 The process could hardly be simpler: all users have to do is interact with the chatbot, complete the validation procedure, and select a bank product type.
 While this is going on, a quotation is created in the digital core system.
 Once the bank has contacted the lead, requested additional information (if this was not possible during the chat session), and discussed the agreement for bank product delivery, an operator can change the status from quotation to order.

 Ready to transform your customer experience with SAP Conversational AI?
-Please contact our team if you’re interested in knowing more about how to integrate chatbots in your business.
+Please contact our team if you’re interested in knowing more about how to integrate chatbots into your business.
 You can also see how Groupe Mutuel is improving customer service and satisfaction with a chatbot that lets customers ask questions 24×7.

 What is Skybuffer?